The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Background

-When a user receives a post, it can `repost' (formerly known as retweet) the post, `reply' to the post by adding their response, or `quote' the post by adding their comment.
-In our X data, reposts account for 78\% of all posts, and replies and quotes account for 2\%.
-In this study, we merge replies and quotes into reposts, because these actions add the post to the timelines of their followers and therefore have the same effect on information diffusion.
+X (formerly Twitter) is a popular online social network, with approximately 600 million monthly active users reported in 2024~\footnote{~\url{https://en.wikipedia.org/wiki/X_(social_network)}}.
+It allows users to publish posts (formerly known as tweets), follow other users to curate their content feed (or `timeline'), and interact with other users through actions, such as `repost' and `like'.
+When a user creates a post, the post is added to the timelines of the user's followers, as well as those who might be interested, as determined by X's recommendation algorithm.
+When a user receives a post, the user can `repost' (formerly known as retweet) the post, `reply' to the post by adding their response, or `quote' the post by adding their comment.
 A user can also `like' a post to signal their endorsement, but this action does not add the post to the timelines of the user's followers.
 The reposting function on X is similar to the `share' function on Facebook.
 The `share' function on Instagram and the `repost' function on TikTok, however, are different as they forward posts privately to specific users or groups.